Employment / Optional Practical Training

 STEM OPT Reporting Requirements

 As a STEM OPT student, you must complete the following reporting requirements to successfully maintain status while on STEM OPT Extension.
-You must report:
+All of the listed reporting requirements require submission of the STEM OPT Employment Update Form.

 - Any changes to personal information such as legal name, residential or mailing address, phone number, and email address